moraneus/MonAmI/README.md

 # The MonAmI Trace Language

-The format of traces are as follows.
+The format of traces is as follows.

 * A trace in a sequence of events.
 * An interval is created internally in MonaAmi from a `begin` event followed by a corresponding `end` event with the same interval ID.